Did You Know? The Average Lifespan of a Refrigerator Might Surprise You

 If gaskets are beyond repair, replacement is necessary:

-- A damaged gasket can lead to moisture issues and uneven temperatures.
+1. A damaged gasket can lead to moisture issues and uneven temperatures.

 Ensuring Proper Seal and Insulation

-A proper seal is vital for performance:
+A good seal is crucial for optimal performance:

 Proactive Maintenance Measures